linkerd/website/linkerd.io/content/gsoc.md

 When ready, submit your code as a draft pull request to the [Linkerd2](https://github.com/linkerd/linkerd2) repository.
-We found that submitting a draft pull request early allows us to receive helpful peer-to-peer feedback sooner.
+We found that submitting a draft pull request early allows us to receive helpful peer feedback sooner.
 These feedback helps to identify any design and implementation deviation.

 Make sure you surface any roadblocks and risks to your mentors early.
 Ask lots of questions!
-It will be useful for your mentor to receive a weekly status communication with you.

-Previous mentors and students have found this template to be useful:
+It will also be helpful for your mentor to receive a weekly status communication from you.
+Previous mentors and students have use this template to faciliate their weekly catch-up:

 ```text
 Accomplishments and Key Updates